jboss-developer/jboss-eap-quickstarts/README.md

 ### Add a Management or Application User

 By default, JBoss EAP is now distributed with security enabled for the management interfaces.
 A few of the quickstarts use these management interfaces and require that you create a management or application user to access the running application.
-A script is provided in the `JBOSS_HOME/bin` directory for that purpose.
+An `add-user` script is provided in the `JBOSS_HOME/bin` directory for that purpose.
+You can run the script interactively or you can pass arguments on the command line.

 The following procedures describe how to add a user with the appropriate permissions to run the quickstarts that depend on them.

 #### Add a Management User

+You can choose to run the script interactively or you can pass arguments on the command line.

+##### Add a Management User Interactively
-1. Open a command line
+1. Open a command line.
 2. Type the command for your operating system

         For Linux:   JBOSS_HOME/bin/add-user.sh